(As told to Priya Chaphekar)

 The fun is back in my life

-I don’t remember the last time I quivered when a guy planted wet kisses on my neckline or gently slid his nimble fingers up my back to unhook my bra, the last time when I stayed it bed after making love, sipping coffee and sharing a smoke, the last time a man made me feel oh-so-beautiful.
+I don’t remember the last time I quivered when a guy planted wet kisses on my neckline or gently slid his nimble fingers up my back to unhook my bra, the last time when I stayed in bed after making love, sipping coffee and sharing a smoke, the last time a man-made me feel oh-so-beautiful.